synesthesiam/voice2json/docs/profiles.md

   # Path to extra word pronunciations outside of base dictionary
   custom-words-file: !env "${profile_dir}/custom_words.txt"

+  # Action to take when multiple pronunciations for a word are available.
+  # One of: "append", "overwrite_once", "overwrite_always".
+  custom-words-action: "append"

   # Path to write words without any known pronunciation
   unknown-words-file: !env "${profile_dir}/unknown_words.txt"

+  # Path to extra word pronunciations based on existing words instead of phonemes
+  sounds-like-file: !env "${profile_dir}/sounds_like.txt"

+  # Action to take when multiple pronunciations for a "sounds like" word are available.
+  # One of: "append", "overwrite_once", "overwrite_always".
+  sounds-like-action: "append"

   # Path to pre-built ARPA language model (open transcription)
   base-language-model: !env "${profile_dir}/base_language_model.txt"